moritz-reclaire/AppleDeviceMediaGenerator/readme.md

   -i, --island                    Adds a dynamic island.
 Use this if the
                                   screen recording does not include the notch / dynamic island.
 Default: --no-island.
+  -w, --width INTEGER             The horizontal resolution of the output.
   --device [iPhone-16-Pro|iPad-11-Pro|macbook-pro-14]
                                   Device used for the frame and aspect ratio.
                                   Default: iPhone-16-Pro.  [required]